FrFagiani/Maputo-poverty/README.md

 # Maputo poverty profiles

-The goal of this project is to identify and assign a poverty level for each morphological area in the Greater Maputo area.
+The goal of this project is to identify and assign a poverty level for each morphological area in the Greater Maputo.
-There is not a detailed map
+There is not an existing detailed map of poverty in Maputo, but literature identify many factors that are strictly related to wealth, in Sub-Saharan countries, but also for the peculiar case of Maputo.

 To define the wealth level, we consider some factors that influence the poverty rate and that affect single family and their houses or the entire neighbour in which they are sited.
-Some factors are related to neighbourhood rate of services and accessibility, and other to single family availability, resources, income.
+Some factors are related to neighbourhood rate of services and accessibility, and other to single family availability, resources, and income.

+Here the complete list.

 - access to drinking water at home
 - adequate sanitation at home
 - source of reliable energy
 - access to information and communication technology
 - access to public transport
-- access to CBD
+- access to CBD (Central Business District)
 - access to health facilities
 - access to education system